Maintaining shadow branches for GitHub PRs

 # Sync to PR

-prs push "Fix bug"
+prs push "Rebase and fix bug"

-prs push --force "Rewrite" # Force push if remote diverged
+prs push --force "Rewrite"

-# Update PR title/body from local commit message
+# Update PR title/body from local commit message.

 prs desc

-# Run gh commands on the PR
+# Run gh commands on the PR.

 prs gh view